apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 ## Namespaces

-* Don't `using namespace xxx` in header files.
+* Don't `using namespace xxx` in header files, but do this in source files is acceptable, but it's not encouraged.
 * Place all Gluten CPP codes under `namespace gluten` because one level namespace is enough, no nested namespace, too much level namespaces bring mess.
-* Anonymous namespace is used for defining file level classes,functions,variables
+* The anonymous namespace is recommended for defining file level classes, functions and variables, it's used to replace file scoped static functions and variables.

 ## Resource Management